-In accordance with the Family rights and Privacy Act, certain information designated as "directory information" may be released without the prior consent of the student, unless the student has forbidden its disclosure in writing by completing a Request to Withhold Release of http://www.fontbonne.edu/downloads/FERPA.doc

-Directory Information form available in the office of the registrar.
+In accordance with the Family rights and Privacy Act, certain information designated as "directory information" may be released without the prior consent of the student, unless the student has forbidden its disclosure in writing by completing a Request to Withhold Release of Directlry Information form available in the office of the registrar.
 This form must be turned in to the registrar's office within two weeks of the start of the semester.
 It will stay in effect until the fall term of the next academic year.
 The university will assume that a student does not object to the release of directory information unless the student files this written notification.